buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 As the wonderfully archaic [patternlanguage.com](http://www.patternlanguage.com) explains:

-> [Alexander] is the father of the Pattern Language movement in computer science, and ‘A Pattern Language’ was perhaps the first complete book ever written in hypertext fashion.
+> [Alexander] is the father of the pattern language movement in computer science, and ‘A Pattern Language’ was perhaps the first complete book ever written in hypertext fashion.

+MENTION THE HYPERTEXT HERE… EVERYTHING IS CONNECTED AND INTER-RELATED (JUST LIKE A USER INTERFACE).
+EXPAND UPON THIS.

 Slate explains a little more helpfully in an excellent article from 2009, titled [‘Do You See a Pattern?’](https://slate.com/culture/2009/12/the-enduring-influence-of-architect-christopher-alexander-author-of-a-pattern-language.html), which explores Alexander’s enduring influence: